Mvellimana/ME396P-Final-Project/README.md

 #### Rythmic Patterns
 ####

+### Creating a Music Player GUI
+The goal is to create a GUI that can control the audio input and output (with play, pause , resume buttons) and to display an animated sheet music that highlights the notes that are currently played.

+Packages used :-
+ >Tkinter (to create the music player interface)
+ >Pygame (to control audio file)

 ## Dependancies & References
 - Music Engraving Program: [LilyPond](http://lilypond.org/doc/v2.22/Documentation/learning/simple-notation)
 - Python Lyli Pond Object Format Package: [python-ly](https://pypi.org/project/python-ly/)